 Immunotherapy works by stimulating your immune system to find and kill cancer cells.
 The immunotherapy drugs used to treat NSCLC are called checkpoint inhibitors.

 Your immune system has an army of killer cells called T cells, which hunt down cancer and other dangerous foreign cells and destroy them.
 Checkpoints are proteins on the surface of cells.
 They let the T cells know whether a cell is friendly or harmful.
 Checkpoints protect healthy cells by preventing your immune system from mounting an attack against them.

 Cancer cells can sometimes use these checkpoints to hide from the immune system.
 Checkpoint inhibitors block checkpoint proteins so that T cells can recognize cancer cells and destroy them.
 Basically, these drugs work by removing the brakes on the immune system’s response against cancer.

 Four immunotherapy drugs treat NSCLC:

-- Nivolumab (Opdivo) and pembrolizumab (Keytruda) block a protein called PD-1 on the surface of T cells.
+- Nivolumab (Opdivo), pembrolizumab (Keytruda), and cemiplimab (Libtayo) block a protein called PD-1 on the surface of T cells.
 PD-1 prevents T cells from attacking the cancer.
 Blocking PD-1 allows the immune system to hunt down and destroy the cancer cells.